 The city of Jacksonville is named for him.

-Circuit-riding preacher Peter Cartwright wrote of meeting Jackson (Autobiography of Peter Cartwright the Backwoods Preacher, pp. 192-194):
+Circuit-riding preacher Peter Cartwright wrote of meeting Jackson, as recorded in the Autobiography of Peter Cartwright the Backwoods Preacher (pp. 192-194):

 "I then read my text: 'What shall it profit a man if he gain the whole world and lose his own soul?'

 After reading my text I paused.
 At that moment I saw General Jackson walking up the aisle; he came to the middle post, and very gracefully leaned against it, and stood, as there were no vacant seats.

 Just then I felt someone pull my coat in the stand, and turning my head, my fastidious preacher whispering a little loud, said: 'General Jackson has come in; General Jackson has come in.'